iamsajith/iamsajith/README.md

 <p align="center">
   <img width="300" height="200" src="https://thumbs.gfycat.com/ColorlessBitesizedKob-max-1mb.gif">
 </p><br>
-<p align="left"><em>I like experimenting with new technologies and building small projects.
+<p align="left"><em>I like experimenting with new technologies and working on real-world projects.
 Here's a list of things that I currently keep myself busy with:</em></p>

 - <em>trying to improve my coding style by practicing</em>
 - <em>learning DSA and new tech stacks</em>